victorminator/binkspals/docs/security.md

 ## Activating accounts

-When you receive someone's activation key, **do not give it straight away without examination!** You will find on this page a list of activation requirements for each account type (student, teacher, and admin).
+When you receive someone's activation request, **do not accept it straight away without examination!** You will find on this page a list of activation requirements for each account type (student, teacher, and admin).

 ### Student's requirements

-Activated student and teacher accounts may help students activating theirs.
-But before you communicate their communication key, please make sure that:
+Before activating a sudent account, please make sure that:

 - The student demonstrates a high/fluent level in English as all exchanges with other students will be in English
 - The student is part of your educational establishment